 "One of those bands, I suppose a little bit like, probably the Longpigs I guess, there were a few bands around that particular time of the 90s, bands who really made some quite cultured pop music which maybe got a little lost during the Britpop era" Steve Lamacq // BBC Radio 6 Music, 2016.

-The group members comprise of Jaime Harding, plus former Twisted Wheel drummer Blair Murray, Andrew Tarling (Tom Hingley and The Lovers) and Andy McKerlie (Des Horsfall's Kuschty Rye).
+As of 2015, the group members comprise of Jaime Harding, plus former Twisted Wheel drummer Blair Murray, Andrew Tarling (Tom Hingley and The Lovers) and Andy McKerlie (Des Horsfall's Kuschty Rye).

 --------Jaime Harding (singer) became friends with Joe Moss (former manager of The Smiths), after Jaime read Johnny Rogan's controversial book 'Morrissey & Marr/The Severed Alliance' and liked the way Joe Moss was portrayed.
 Joe assisted Jaime in the creation of a new group which Jaime already knew he wanted to call Marion.
 Joe taught Jaime the history of all kinds of music going back as far as 1920s blues, which he had previously done for Johnny Marr at the start of The Smiths.